Connect

 What Is Alberta Famous For?

-Alberta is famous for its stunning natural landscapes, including the Rocky Mountains, Banff and Jasper National Parks, and iconic sites like Lake Louise and Moraine Lake.
-It is also renowned for its vibrant energy sector, being a leader in oil and gas production in Canada.
+Alberta is famous for the Rocky Mountains, Banff and Jasper National Parks, and iconic sites like Lake Louise and Moraine Lake.
+The province is also known for its energy sector, the Calgary Stampede, abundant wildlife, and 312 sunny days per year.

 Your Life in Alberta Awaits